 - Ignite statistics indicate that the majority of Reddit users are males between the ages of 35-44, closely followed by males aged 25-34.
 The average Reddit user has an income of between $25,000 and $50,000 and a bachelor’s degree or college diploma.
 This could mean a lot of Reddit users fit your exact target market.

 - You can also customize your front page by subscribing to different subreddits, making the website a useful tool for staying in touch with communities relevant to your specialist area of law.
 The number of upvotes on each post will let you know how popular it is.
-There can be a lot of interesting reactions in the comments of Reddit posts, which could give you a valuable insight into your potential clients.
+There can be a lot of interesting reactions in the comments of Reddit posts, which could give you valuable insight into your potential clients.

 - Choose the right subreddit for any content you post.
 Determining the atmosphere of a subreddit will help you create posts that receive a great response and have a better chance of transferring across subreddits.
 It might be best to answer some questions on a subreddit first to test the waters.

 - Subreddits like Ask Lawyers and Legal Advice are great for finding interested parties who might require your services.
-If you provide a helpful answer and explain that you own a practice in a specific city, you might get a response or query without doing any direct marketing or self-promotion.
+If you provide a helpful answer and explain that you own practice in a specific city, you might get a response or query without doing any direct marketing or self-promotion.

 - Produce answers and content of high quality.
-As with all social media platforms, people will value helpful content delivered with a respectful tone.
+As with all social media platforms, people will value-helpful content delivered in a respectful tone.
 Self-promotion efforts are destined to fail, and downvotes reduce post visibility.
 You can do your part by upvoting comments you like, leaving your own, and posting when you feel you have something interesting to offer.
 Upvotes are the only way to make your content more visible.
 With more upvotes, your post will appear higher in its subreddit and on the front pages of people subscribed to that subreddit.

 - Reddit Insight is a great tool for measuring performance.
 It will show you what content is working best, helping you to plan your future posts, as well as the material that didn’t get a positive reaction.
 It also includes analytics for your posts and Reddit account.